-Rachel Blumsom and her husband moved into the Surrey home in summer 2019.
-Built in the 1970’s to appear as a more dated 1930’s style gable ended house, the house was always planned as a project and the couple couldn’t wait to start the transformation.
+Rachel Blumsom and her husband moved into the Surrey home in the summer of 2019.
+Built in the 1970s to appear as a more dated 1930s style gable ended house, the house was always planned as a project and the couple couldn’t wait to start the transformation.

 “Design wise we had very clear ideas, wanting to create a Hamptons inspired home where décor is kept light and bright with a whitewashed but sophisticated feel and clean lines create a naturally calming feel.

 “Also key to our design plans was to create what I like to call a ‘lifestyle’ house.
 I wanted the home to feature large open spaces that got used, rather than lots of smaller, disjointed rooms.
 Our young son and dog make this a busy home and we wanted living spaces which would bring us all together and also be great for entertaining.”

 The couple started making plans around how they could reconfigure and extend the home.
 They agreed on completing a large double height side extension at some point in the future so decided to focus on the open plan kitchen first so they would have somewhere finished and a space to use when the major extension work started.
 This room would also lead out to the garden and important to the design and layout was making sure the inside and outside spaces connected naturally, introducing materials and a colour palette that would harmonise with the outdoors.

 “There was an existing kitchen and dining room and by knocking through the adjoining wall and adding a rear extension within permitted development rules we could create a lovely open plan kitchen space that would lead out to the garden so we got cracking, starting with instructing a builder.”

 Preparation began with some major rewiring and plumbing work and then the extension started to take shape as Rachel turned her attention to the kitchen and flooring.